 Today such a design manifests itself more in individual elements like zebra carpets, animalistic figurines, ritual masks, and wooden utensils – all these elements indicate the inquisitive and impetuous temperament of the host, who loves adventure and travel.

 Morocco has always attracted tourists with its originality.
 Therefore, the interior in this style is not characterized by simplicity and boredom.

 It is replete with niches and arches, a specific oriental pattern, carved or hand-painted furniture.

-Persian rugs, bedspreads, tapestries, made in deeply saturated colors, are adorned with oriental ornaments.
+Persian rugs like these, bedspreads, tapestries, made in deeply saturated colors, are adorned with oriental ornaments.

 Indian style amazes with luxury and sophistication.
 India has always been associated with spices: curry, bay leaves, cinnamon, ginger, cloves.

 The same colors are found in the interior.
 The Indian style can be traced in rich textures of fabrics.
 The furniture is handcrafted from teak and colored stones.